-TDM programs can help reduce congestion and improve air quality by decreasing the amount of automobile traffic during high-demand periods.
-DRCOG sees TDM as an important element of the region's long-range growth management and transportation planning strategy.
-DRCOG supports the following principles and programs to promote TDM efforts:
+Transportation demand management programs can help reduce congestion and improve air quality by decreasing the amount of automobile traffic during high-demand periods.
+DRCOG sees transportation demand management as an important element of the region's long-range growth management and transportation planning strategy.
+DRCOG supports the following principles and programs to promote transportation demand management efforts:

-- Telecommuting, flextime and other changes to normal work patterns to avoid peak traffic conditions. - Carpooling, vanpooling and schoolpooling and infrastructure that facilitates these transportation options. - Non-automobile infrastructure created by the state, counties and cities. - Employer promotion of alternative mode use by their employees. - Coordination of transportation alternatives wherever traffic congestion may occur, such as at schools, large retail shopping centers, and in connection with sporting or cultural events or major transportation infrastructure construction.
+- telecommuting, flextime and other changes to normal work patterns to avoid peak traffic conditions - carpooling, vanpooling and schoolpooling and infrastructure that facilitates these transportation optionsnon-automobile infrastructure created by the state, counties and cities - employer promotion of alternative mode use by their employees

-- Incentives to individuals who use alternative modes. - Limiting the liability of rideshare agencies and others who promote or provide alternative transportation services.
+- coordination of transportation alternatives wherever traffic congestion may occur, such as at schools, large retail shopping centers, and in connection with sporting or cultural events or major transportation infrastructure construction - incentives to individuals who use alternative modes - limiting the liability of rideshare agencies and others who promote or provide alternative transportation services

-Effective Management of the Transportation System
+Effective management of the transportation system